 Trump says he'll make a "very big announcement" Nov.
 15

-Former President Donald Trump on Monday said he'll make a "very big announcement" on Nov.
-15 from his Mar-a-Lago estate in Florida.
-He teased the announcement during a rally for Republican candidates in Dayton, Ohio.
+Former President Donald Trump said Monday he'll be making a "very big announcement" on Nov.
+15, teasing the audience at a Dayton, Ohio, rally for Republican candidates on the eve of the 2022 midterm elections.

 "Not to detract from tomorrow's very important, even critical, election, and I would say in the strongest way it's a country-saving election ...
 I'm going to be making a very big announcement on Tuesday, Nov.
 15 at Mar-a-Lago in Palm Beach, Florida," Trump said.